hseligson1/kustomize-gitops-example/README.md

 `kubectl create namespace kustomize-prod`

-Make sure you're on the namespace:
+Make sure you're on the namespace you created for the environment you want to deploy:

 `kubectl config set-context --current --namespace=kustomize-staging`